buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MaterialOptical.md

 # Pset_MaterialOptical

-A set of optical properties of materials.
+A set of optical properties of materials.<!-- end of definition -->